SlateFoundation/opened.js/README.md

 ```

-At the end of the signed request generation, your server needs to pass it back to the browser.
-In the above example, it is done by embedding the generated signed server request into the page that is rendered as a result at the end of the method.
+In the above example, we return the generated signed server request embedded into the [page that is rendered](signing_server_examples/ruby/views/login_and_query.erb).
 After that, the signed secure request can be used to login your authenticated user to the OpenEd system.

-## Using the signed server request to authenticate the user with OpenEd.
+## Using the signed server request to authenticate users with OpenEd

-Once signed server request is obtained, it can be used to authenticate your user with the OpenEd system.
+Once signed server request is obtained, it can be used to authenticate your user with the OpenEd API.
 It is performed in 2 steps:

-### Initializing the internal Oauth.js routines with your public key on the browser by calling:
+### Initializing the internal `oauth.js` routines with your public key on the browser by calling:

 ```javascript
 window.OpenEd.api.init({